-Last month I shared with you the reasons why you should make read-aloud time a priority in your homeschool.
-This month my aim is to provide some criteria for choosing good read-aloud books, because, there are lots of options out there but, in my opinion, not all books are created equal.
+I’ve shared with you previously why you should make read-aloud time a priority in your homeschool, my aim this time is to provide some criteria for choosing good read-aloud books.
+Why?
+There are lots of options out there but, in my opinion, not all books are created equal.

 When I first started teaching my oldest to read, we would bring home dozens of library books.
 Try as I might, my daughter always found Dora or Scooby-Doo books.
 So as not to discourage her in her efforts to read, I allowed her to check out these books, but I also picked out my own books– those more in line with what I consider “quality literature.”
 Since then, my daughter has caught on and discovered for herself the authors and books that appeal to her — that stimulate her mind and feed her imagination.